Library & FAQs

 EMF is an acronym for the phrase "electric and magnetic fields".
 For transmission lines, EMF should be considered separately - electric fields and magnetic fields, measured in kilovolt per meter (kV/m) and milliGauss (mG), respectively.
 Electric fields are dependent on the voltage of a transmission line, and magnetic fields are dependent on the current carried by a transmission line.
 The strength of the electric field is proportional to the voltage of the line and diminishes rapidly as the distance from the conductor increases.
 The intensity of the magnetic field is proportional to the current flow through the conductors, and magnetic field levels decrease rapidly as the distance from the centerline increases.
 Learn more about EMFs at EMF Electric and Magnetic Fields Associated with the Use of Electric Power (nih.gov).

-The best way to get involved in this process is to attend public open houses and public hearings, visit our website, and sign up for email updates.
+The best way to stay informed is to visit our website and sign up for our newsletter.
 You can also email us or call (800) 598-5587 with questions, comments, or concerns.
-Landowners and residents within the route corridors will receive information throughout project development.
+Landowners and residents along the approved route will receive information throughout project development.